laminas/tutorials/doc/book/migration/to-v3/application.md

 }
 ```

-To make composer update the new `Application` namespace rule, you can run:
+Afterwards, run the following to update the generated autoloader:

 ```bash
 $ composer dump-autoload